Ananya102005/MAEVE/README.md

 ## Introduction
-This project is focused on developing a personalized mental health chatbot designed specifically for women facing challenges.
-The chatbot provides a safe and confidential space for users to discuss their mental health concerns, seek advice, and receive support.
-Using natural language processing (NLP), the chatbot can understand user inputs and offer tailored responses based on their individual situations.
+This project is focused on developing a personalized mental health chatbot designed specifically for women facing challenges, utilizing the capabilities of *Gemini AI*.
+The chatbot provides a safe and confidential space for users to discuss mental health concerns, seek advice, and receive support.
+By leveraging the advanced contextual understanding of Gemini AI, the chatbot can interpret user inputs and offer highly personalized, context-aware responses tailored to individual situations.
+This technology enables the chatbot to provide intricate support, fostering a space where users feel understood and empowered on their journey to mental well-being.
 ## Problem Statement
 In today's world, women often face unique challenges such as gender bias, discrimination, and a lack of support,etc. These challenges can lead to stress, anxiety, and burnout.
 Despite the growing recognition of mental health, there is a lack of accessible mental health resources that cater specifically to women’s needs in a professional setting.